 John Liu, “5 Keys to make your Flows run Insanely Fast” (Session 18)

-There were 29,109 people who registered for the Microsoft Flow Online Conference 2019, according to Microsoft Flow senior program manager Jonathon Levesque.
+There were 29,109 people who registered for the online conference, according to Microsoft Flow senior program manager Jonathon Levesque.

 If you would like to watch all the eighteen sessions, click here.